Build Cocos2d-x Samples

 When the batch processing is completed, a folder named “cocos2d” is created in “/Samples/Cocos2d-x/thirdParty.”

 If you have already downloaded the software, create a folder named “cocos2d” in “/Samples/Cocos2d-x/thirdParty” and extract your Cocos2d-x into it.

 In addition, the environment building scripts included with the Cubism SDK execute scripts included with Cocos2d-x, etc., so an environment for executing these scripts is also required.

-CMake can also be used from the GUI, but this time we will use the batch file included in the sample.
+CMake can also be used from the GUI, but at this time use the batch file included in the sample.

-In our example, we will run “proj_msvc2015.bat” to select the project containing the Visual Studio 2015 solution file.
+In this example, the “proj_msvc2015.bat” file is executed to select the project containing the Visual Studio 2015 solution file.

 When executed, choices will be displayed as shown in the image below, so enter the corresponding number in single-byte numbers.

 Select the Cubism Core runtime library to be used.